-(a) "board" means a social service professional board or a social service occupational board;

-(b) "child and youth care worker" means a person registered as such in terms of this Act;

-(c) "committee" means the executive committee of the Council contemplated in section 14, any other committee established by the Council in terms of section 15 or any committee established by a board;

-(d) "Council" means the South African Council for Social Service Professions and Occupations established by section 3;

-(e) "education and training institution" means a university, a college or other education and training institution that offers an education and training programme or programmes leading to a prescribed qualification;

-(f) "Minister" means the Minister responsible for social development;

-(g) "practise" means to render any service within the scope of a social service profession or a social service occupation as defined by the Minister in terms of section 22(1)(b) or section 27(1)(b) or to perform any type of work identified by the Minister in terms of section 33;

-(h) "prescribed" in relation to any matter referred to in section 59 means prescribed by rule made under that section, and in relation to any matter referred to in section 60, prescribed by regulation;
+- (a) "child and youth care worker" means a person registered in the category "child and youth care worker" as contemplated in section 27(1); - (b) "committee" means the executive committee of the Council contemplated in section 14, any other committee established by the Council in terms of section 15 or any committee established by a professional board as contemplated in section 23(3)(c). - (c) "Council" means the South African Council for Social Service Professions established by section 3; - (d) "education and training institution" means a university, a college or other education and training institution that offers an education and training programme or programmes leading to a prescribed qualification; - (e) "Minister" means the Minister responsible for social development; - (f) "practise" means to render any service within the scope of a social service profession as defined by the Minister in terms of section 22(1)(b) or perform any type of work identified by the Minister in terms of section 28(1); - (g) "prescribed" in relation to any matter referred to in section 54 means prescribed by rule made under that section, and in relation to any matter referred to in section 55, prescribed by regulation; - (h) "prescribed qualification" means a minimum qualification prescribed by the Minister in terms of section 55(1)(a); - (i) "professional board" means a professional board established under section 23;

+Comment [A3]: See comments below on clause 27 and the instructions required regarding exactly which professions, practitioners and categories of registration are to be included within the Bill.
+This applies to the definition of child and youth care worker particularly.
-- (i) "prescribed qualification" means a minimum qualification prescribed by the Minister in terms of section 60(1)(a); - (j) "Registrar" means the Registrar of the Council appointed under section 16; - (k) "regulation" means a regulation made by the Minister under section 60; - (l) "rule" means a rule made by the Council under section 59; - (m) "social auxiliary worker" means a person registered as such in terms of this Act; - (n) "social service occupation" means the child and youth care occupation and any other social service occupation designated by the Minister as a social service occupation in terms of section 27(1)(a) of this Act; - (o) "social service occupational board" means a social service occupational board established under section 28; - (p) "social service practitioner" means any person registered to practice a social service profession or a social service occupation in terms of this Act; - (q) "social service profession" means the social work profession, and any other social service profession designated by the Minister as a social service profession in terms of this Act; - (r) "social service professional" means a person registered to practise a profession designated by the Minister as a social service profession in terms of this Act; - (s) "social service professional board" means a social service professional board established under section 23; - (t) "student social auxiliary worker" means a person registered as such in terms of this Act; - (u) "student child and youth care worker" means a person registered as such in terms of this Act;

-- (v) "social worker" means a person registered as such in terms of this Act; - (w) "student social worker" means a person registered as such in terms of this Act; - (x) "this Act" includes the rules and regulations; and - (y) "trade union" means a trade union registered under section 96 of the Labour Relations Act 66 of 1995.
+- (j) "Registrar" means the Registrar of the Council appointed under section 16; - (k) "regulation" means a regulation made by the Minister under section 55; - (l) "rule" means a rule made by the Council under section 54; - (m) "social auxiliary worker" means a person registered in the category "social auxiliary worker" as contemplated in section 27(1); - (n) "social service practitioner" means a person registered in any category contemplated in section 27(1); - (o) "social service profession" means the social work profession, the child and youth care profession and any other profession designated by the Minister as a social service profession in terms of section 22(1)(a); - (p) "social worker" means a person registered in the category "social worker" as contemplated in section 27(1); - (q) "student social worker" means a person registered in the category "student social worker" as contemplated in section 27(1); - (r) "this Act" includes the rules and regulations; and - (s) "trade union" means a trade union registered under section 96 of the Labour Relations Act 66 of 1995.